-The solution as documented in this Architecture Blueprint is limited to the Voice channel only.
+The solution as documented in this Architecture Blueprint is limited to IVR, chat and voice bots only.

 Deployment View

 The deployment of Self-Service is dependent on the customer's telephony infrastructure and should take into account the expected call traffic.
 It must also adhere to the customer's security infrastructure including Firewalls, DMZ, Reverse Proxy, etc. The following section outlines the deployment of the solution and provides guidance on options like high availability.